mfroeling/QMRITools-website/pages/bids_qmri.md

 > - Dixon reconstruction using “_megre” data.
 > - IVIM-DTI preprocessing and modelling using “_dwi” data.
 > - Water T2 calculation using “_mese” data using EPG modelling.
-> - Mering multiple stacks into one dataset.
+> - Merging multiple stacks into one dataset.

 The following automated processing scripts are being developed: